Sigmmma/c20/src/content/h1/tags/bitmap/readme.md

 You can modify how quickly the mipmaps fade to grey by editing "detail fade factor" under "post-processing".
 0 means that it will slowly fade to grey until the last mipmap, and 1 means that the first and every subsequent mipmap is grey.

-This format is meant to be used with the shader setting "double/biased multiply" which functions like overlay in Photoshop.

 ## Light map
 This is the setting used when tool or sapien generates a lightmap, you should not use this when importing normal bitmaps.